sunny-sunwoo/blank-note-ec2/README.md

 Increased familiarity with client-side web programming, including the use of JavaScript (and optionally—but hopefully—JavaScript libraries) for DOM manipulation and Ajax.

-	+ The global and follower streams update with new posts and comments, without refreshing the HTML page, <br> every 5 seconds, using Ajax.
+	+ The global and follower streams update with new posts and comments, without refreshing the HTML page, every 5 seconds, using Ajax.

 	+ Logged-in users are able to add comments to posts anywhere posts are shown.